My Portfolio

 tcproute

-Tcproute is a WinPcap based C# program that implements a TCP traceroute usings its own (albeit very minimal) TCP layer.
+Tcproute is a WinPcap based C# program that implements a TCP traceroute usings its own (albeit very minimal) TCP implementation.

 mturoute

 Mturoute is a command line utility that determines the maximum transmission unit size for each (traceroute) hop between you and a given IP address.
-It was written to debug some packet size issues I was having over VPN links.
+It was written to debug packet size and fragmentation issues over VPN links.

 rawsniff

 Rawsniff is a command line packet sniffer.
-It uses a raw socket rather than WinPcap, which severely limits the traffic it is able to sniff - however it can be deployed immediately without installing drivers on the target machine or setting up an external machine on a hub or span port.
+It uses a raw socket rather than WinPcap, which severely limits the traffic it is able to sniff - however it can be deployed immediately in situations where installing drivers on the target machine is impossible or inappropriate and without setting up an external network sniffer on a hub or span port.

 Subnet Abacus

 Subnet Abacus is a graphical IPv4 subnet calculator.
-Its primary conceit is that all of the informational elements are connected - you can edit the subnet in any matter you prefer and see how that affects the other information.
+Its primary feature is that all of the informational elements are connected.
+You may edit the attributes of the subnet in any manner you like, and will be shown how your change affects the bit math that determines the other attributes.

 ips